Roaster/Workout/README.md

 - Add 5/3/1 Calculator
 - Add settings page
 - Will need to handle pages at some point
+- Move delete X to top right of each workout

 ## Changelog
 - Fixed Stats Page - Currently counts every row.
 Should only count a workout per day - fixed 2/2/25
 - Fix DB to track minor workouts too (idea is to store workout by lowercase or maybe a different system to add workouts then choose from pre-added.)
+- Get a better base page system for Flask 2/3/25